juvenileSunny/BuzzWire_Collab_UALR_VT/README.md

 ## Buzzwire MainVRScene

-Open the scene with name "BuzzWireMainVRScene"
+Open the scene with the name "BuzzWireMainVRScene"

+## OpenXRToolKit dependency

+Project Setup is for Windows only.